Product was successfully added to your shopping cart.

 Q. What are the primary differences between sourdough starters?

-A. The primary differences between the sourdough cultures are the types of flour they were created using (white, rye, or whole wheat) and the different wild yeast from their respective geographic regions.
-Several cultures do have some unique properties:
+A. The primary differences between the sourdough cultures are the type of flour each is grown with and the different wild yeasts from their respective geographic regions.
+Several cultures do have some unique properties.

 Q. Which sourdough culture should I choose if I want to make whole wheat bread?

-Q. Which sourdough starter is best for making sandwich bread?
+Q. Which sourdough culture is best for making sandwich bread?